- Location: Golegaon, Taluka: Junnar, Dist. : Pune JUNNR, Maharashtra 410502

 The unique cave architecture of Lenyadri Temple.
-The caverns date from between the 3rd and very first century AD. the Ganesha sanctum organized in Cave 7 is dated to the very first century AD.
+The caverns date from between the 3rd and very first century AD.
+The Ganesha sanctum organized in Cave 7 is dated to the very first century AD.
 The date of transformation to a Hindu holy place is rare.
-A large number of the caverns emerge from Hinayana Buddhism.
+A large number of the caverns emerged from Hinayana Buddhism.

 Devotees taking a walk on the 283 stone constructed actions.

 The 283 stone steps were constructed by devotees to reach the Lenyadri Ganpati Temple.

 The passage additionally has tips of mortar and creative creations, both consisting of during the transformation and restored in later celebrations– possibly as late as the 19th century.
 The artistic creations represented Ganesha’s youth, marriage arrangements, battle with friends, etc

 Prior to the massive area doors of Shri, Girijatmaj Ganpati temple are huge columns with images of elephants, horses, lions, and various animals cut on them.
 There are columns with numerous carvings prior to each other cavern.

 The surrounding 6th cavern and fourteenth cavern have Buddha columns in them generally considered as Bouddha-Stupa.
 These caverns are made into the state of the side of the equator interiorly.
 That is the factor, echoes can be successfully heard.